donno2048/university/README.md

 # university
-Homework for basic CS course at our university
+Homework for basic CS course at OUR university